openhab/openhab1-addons/bundles/action/org.openhab.action.telegram/README.md

 1. Create the Bot and get the Token

 - On a Telegram client open a chat with BotFather.
-- Send `/newbot` to BotFather, fill all the needed information, write down the token.
-This is the authentication token needed.
+- Send `/newbot` to BotFather and fill in all the needed information.
+The authentication token that is given will be needed in the next steps.

 2. Create the destination chat